Understanding Postnuptial Agreements

 Our Law Firm Can Address All Your Concerns

-Because our team of lawyers has experience working on prenuptial and postnuptial agreements, we can assist you in drafting agreements based on your unique needs, circumstances and goals.
+Because we have experience working on prenuptial and postnuptial agreements, we can assist you in drafting agreements based on your unique needs, circumstances and goals.
 We also will help you focus on any estate planning aspects that you want to include in the prenuptial or postnuptial agreement.
 This may include, for example, having one spouse waive his or her elective share of the assets in the event that one spouse predeceases the other during the marriage.

 We look forward to working with you.